 - variables_to_stack - is a list of the variables you want to stacked, specified by lists of "strings".
 In the above generic example, 6 variables pertaining to question 1 are being collapsed into one stacked variable called 'q1'.
 Likewise, 6 variables pertaining to question 2 are being collapsed into one variable 'q2'.

-- "new Stacked dataset" - you have the option at this point to give your new dataset a name.
+- "new Stacked dataset" - you have the option at this point to give your new dataset a name - later in the R script.

 In the above, the resulting stacked dataset will have 6 times as many rows as the original dataset.